FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1975/1975-07-13-the-lena-zavaroni-show.md

 layout: post
 title: The Lena Zavaroni Show
 subtitle: Congress Theatre, Eastbourne
-description: Note&#58; The title "The Lena Zavaroni Show" is a generic name for shows staring Lena Zavaroni that had no original show title for the theatre at which Lena was appearing.
+description: Note&#58; The title "The Lena Zavaroni Show" is a generic name for shows Starring Lena Zavaroni that had no original show title for the theatre at which Lena was appearing.
 image: /assets/images/theatres/1975-07-13-congress-theatre-eastbourne-200x200.png
 categories: [Theatre, The Lena Zavaroni Show]
 ---